Mark Pontius: 2010–2021: Foster the People

-Around the fall of 2009, Foster recorded the song "Pumped Up Kicks" at his workplace and it was released as an early single for the band.
+Around the fall of 2009, Mark Foster recorded the song "Pumped Up Kicks" at his workplace and it was released as an early single for the band.
 In May 2010, the band was signed to Columbia Records imprint Startime International for a multi-album deal due to the song's increasing success.
-"Pumped Up Kicks" was officially re-released as the band's first single on September 14, 2010; it was labeled as a "sleeper hit" due to its slow rise in popularity and eventually peaked at number three on the Billboard Hot 100 starting with the week of September 10, 2011.
+"Pumped Up Kicks" was officially re-released as the band's first single on September 14, 2010; it was labeled as a "sleeper hit" and eventually peaked at number three on the Billboard Hot 100 starting with the week of September 10, 2011.
 It was nominated for the Grammy Award for Best Pop Duo/Group Performance in February 2012.

 On May 23, 2011, the band's first studio album, Torches, was released and earned the band their second Grammy Award nomination, one for Best Alternative Music Album.
 It also peaked at number eight on the Billboard 200.
 Three years later, the band released their second album, Supermodel on March 14, 2014.
 It is currently their highest peaking studio album on the Billboard 200 at number three.
 On July 21, 2017, Foster the People released its third album, Sacred Hearts Club, an album influenced by the global issues of the current times, which featured the single "Sit Next to Me."

 In 2017 and 2018, Pontius worked with Gabe Simon under the name Mr Gabriel.
 The two produced a series of tracks together, including "Holy Water," a song produced at Pontius' Tennessee studio, Fat Horse Ranch, which includes archival drums and bass performed by his late father.

-He decided to leave the band in 2021 to focus on his family.
+He left the band in 2021 to focus on his family.